ghislainv/deforestation-maps-Mada/README.md

 ### Geospatial libraries

 The GDAL library (<http://www.gdal.org/>) and GRASS GIS 7.2.x software (<https://grass.osgeo.org/>) are needed to run this script.
-Call to GDAL and GRASS GIS 7.2 functions are made through the function `system2()` in R.
+Call to GDAL and GRASS GIS 7.2 functions are made through the function `system()` in R.

 ### Fragmentation